Srakai/ipv6-dns-shell/README.md

 # ipv6-dns-shell
 PoC of a ipv6 dns bind shell

-  The shell is comunicating with dns server, spoofing the source ip, so the packets are being 'reflected' to real receiver.
+  The shell is communicating with dns server, spoofing the source ip, so the packets are being 'reflected' to real receiver.
   This connection tehinque may bypass some firewalls, and provide uniqe way of getting shell :)